Open-Credentialing-Initiative/vrs-performance-testing/README.md

 After installing k6 you need to adjust the code in the `vrs.js` file to match the correct URLs for the VRS providers.
 The following environment variables need to be set:

+- `REQUESTER_WALLET_HOST`: The URL of the requester wallet provider host
+- `REQUESTER_VP_GENERATE_ENDPOINT`: The path to the vp generation endpoint of the requester  wallet host.
+- `REQUESTER_VP_VERIFY_ENDPOINT`: The path to the vp verification endpoint of the requester  wallet host.
-- `WALLET_HOST`: The URL wallet provider host
+- `RESPONDER_WALLET_HOST`: The URL of the responder wallet provider host
-- `VP_GENERATE_ENDPOINT`: The path to the vp generation endpoint of the wallet host.
+- `RESPONDER_VP_GENERATE_ENDPOINT`: The path to the vp generation endpoint of the responder wallet host.
-- `VP_VERIFY_ENDPOINT`: The path to the vp verification endpoint of the wallet host.
+- `RESPONDER_VP_VERIFY_ENDPOINT`: The path to the vp verification endpoint of the responder wallet host.
 - `REQUESTER_DID`: The DID of the requester.
 - `RESPONDER_DID`: The DID of the responder.

 You can find the documented flow in the `vrs.js` file.

-Additionally you need to implement the call to the PI verification endpoint in the `executeVRSEndpoint` function.
+Additionally you need to implement the call to the both Requester and Responder PI verification endpoint in the `executeRequesterVRSEndpoint` and `executeResponderVRSEndpoint` function.
 This function should call the VRS endpoint which does the PI verification.
 You can uncomment the code in the function and replace the URL with the correct URL of the PI verification endpoint and adjust the request body to match the expected format of the endpoint.
 The verifiable presentation is passed as the parameter `vp` to the function, so that you can use the data in the call to the PI verification.

-If you need to pass an authorization header to the wallet or VRS endpoints, you can do so by adding the header to the `headers` object in the `executeVRSEndpoint` or in the `generateVp` and `verifyVp` functions in the `utils/wallet.js` file.
+If you need to pass an authorization header to the wallet or VRS endpoints, you can do so by adding the header to the `headers` object in the `executeRequesterVRSEndpoint`, `executeResponderVRSEndpoint` or in the `generateVp` and `verifyVp` functions in the `utils/wallet.js` file.

 ```javascript
     {